 The best trout lure color matches the local trout’s food source, so select a lure of a similar size, shape, and color to mimic their primary food source.

-The color of your lure plays a big impact on whether the trout view it as a food source worth biting, another trout worth fighting, or a stick worth ignoring.
+The color of your lure significantly impacts whether the trout view it as a food source worth biting, another trout worth fighting, or a stick worth ignoring.

 The classic advice is to ‘match the hatch’ – to find out what the trout are naturally feeding on and to select a lure of a similar size, shape, and color.
 This will give you a greater chance of mimicking their primary food source.

-If you are fishing at depth then consider a blue color as this is one of the last colors to disappear due to the low light.
+If you are fishing at depth, consider a blue color, as this is one of the last colors to disappear due to the low light.

-Metallic colors are also useful as they are similar to the flashes of fish scales as the light hits them.
+Metallic colors are also helpful as they are similar to the flashes of fish scales as the light hits them.

 Trout Lure Size

-The size of lure you pick is an important factor, particularly if you are chasing trophy-sized trout.
+The lure size you pick is an important factor, particularly if you are chasing trophy-sized trout.
 Picking a large lure might increase your likelihood of catching a large fish but also reduce your likelihood of catching small fish.

-You can take a few types of strategies with trout – give them a small enough lure that they swallow the entire thing whole or a large enough lure that they want to bite it out of a territorial need.
+You can take a few types of strategies with trout – give them a small enough lure to swallow the entire thing whole or a large enough lure that they want to bite it out of a territorial need.

-This also depends on the time of year – are they feeding strongly to build up enough size for winter, or are they in protection mode around spawning season.
+This also depends on the time of year – are they feeding vigorously to build up enough size for winter, or are they in protection mode around the spawning season.

-My general rule is to give yourself enough options that if one sized lure isn’t working, switch to a different one.
+My general rule is to give yourself enough options to switch to a different one if one lure isn’t working.

 Conclusion

-There are plenty of other articles on the internet that also have some great lures that are available and work well with trout that might be worth reading.
+Plenty of other articles on the internet also have some great lures that are available and work well with trout that might be worth reading.

-We have focused on some of the most popular trout lure manufacturers and ones that we have had success with.
-Hundreds of thousands of other lures available on the market could work just as well.
-Although we can’t test every lure we love going out and finding new lures.
-If you have any new lures that work well for you please let us know.
+We have focused on some of the most popular trout lure manufacturers and the ones we have succeeded with.
+Hundreds of thousands of other lures available on the market could work as well.
+Although we can’t test every lure, we love going out and finding new lures.
+Please let us know if you have any new lures that work well for you.